awsdocs/amazon-elasticache-docs/doc_source/redis/using-service-linked-roles.md

 # Using Service\-Linked Roles for Amazon ElastiCache<a name="using-service-linked-roles"></a>

 Amazon ElastiCache uses AWS Identity and Access Management \(IAM\) [service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that is linked directly to an AWS service, such as Amazon ElastiCache\.
-Amazon ElastiCache service\-linked roles are predefined by Amazon ElastiCache and include all the permissions that the service requires to call AWS services on behalf of your clusters\.
+Amazon ElastiCache service\-linked roles are predefined by Amazon ElastiCache\.
+They include all the permissions that the service requires to call AWS services on behalf of your clusters\.

 A service\-linked role makes setting up Amazon ElastiCache easier because you don’t have to manually add the necessary permissions\.
 The roles already exist within your AWS account but are linked to Amazon ElastiCache use cases and have predefined permissions\.
 Only Amazon ElastiCache can assume these roles, and only these roles can use the predefined permissions policy\.
 You can delete the roles only after first deleting their related resources\.
 This protects your Amazon ElastiCache resources because you can't inadvertently remove necessary permissions to access the resources\.